-Self-organization is a process where some form of overall order arises from local interactions between parts of an initially disordered system.
-The process is spontaneous, not needing control by any external agent. – Wikipedia With respect to Agile teams, in simpler language.
+What is self-organization?Self-organization is a process where some form of overall order arises from local interactions between parts of an initially disordered system.
+The process is spontaneous, not need control by any external agent. – Wikipedia With respect to Agile teams, in simpler language.
 It is people collaborating towards shared goals by deciding on their own the best way/process to achieve them.

 Why is it important?It is important because the Agile manifesto manifests – “The best architectures, requirements, and designs emerge from self-organizing teams”.
 Ok, but still why?
 To understand the importance of self-organization in a nonlinear system, let’s have a look at the Darkness Principle by K.A.
 Richardson The Darkness Principle states that “each element in the system is ignorant of the behavior of the system as a whole, it responds only to information that is available to it locally”

 What we learn from the Darkness Principle is that each team member can only have an incomplete mental model of the whole project.
 That is why they have to plan and decide together.
-It is why Scrum and Extreme Programming require the whole team to be present during planning meetings and daily stand-ups.
+This is why Scrum and Extreme Programming require the whole team to be present during planning meetings and daily stand-ups.
 The team members must aggregate their limited mental models and agree on a joint approach. - Jurgen Appelo (http://noop.nl/2009/10/why-we-delegate-the-darkness-principle.html)

 How to build a self-organizing team?In a complex nonlinear system, self-organization is a norm.
 Contrary to our belief, it is an ability that is innately present in human beings (even other species).
 Leave a group of people together and there will be self-organization.

 - Set the vision